rfo909/RForth/README.md

 ```

 It works as it should, although the implementation differs a bit from normal
 Forths, because CREATE does in fact not create a dictionary entry.
+It reads the "next word"
+and stores it into &CompilingWord at runtime, for the DODOES (to which a call is generated
+by immediate DOES> word) to pick up.

 It just sets some state variables.
 DOES> is immediate, and generates a little
 bit of code to call another hidden word DODOES, which in turn generates code